Amsterdam-Internships/document-classification-using-large-language-models/README.md

-The code has been tested with Python x.x on Linux/MacOS/Windows.
+The code has been tested with Python 3.9 on Windows.

 ## Usage